kubevirt/kubevirt/docs/cluster-configuration.md

 * To explore kubevirt configuration options, use `kubectl explain kv.spec`
 * To explore CDI configuration options, use `kubectl explain cdi.spec`
 * To explore CNAO configuration options, use `kubectl explain networkaddonsconfig.spec`
+* To explore SSP configuration options, use `kubectl explain ssp.spec`

 ### WARNING
 Using the jsonpatch annotation feature incorrectly might lead to unexpected results and could potentially render the Kubevirt-Hyperconverged system unstable.